Things to Do in the Chugei Region

 Umaji Onsen (Hot Spring)

-This hot spring can be found steaming alongside the pristine Yasuda River in Kochi Prefecture's Umaji Village, home of Yanase Cedar and yuzu.
+This hot spring runs along the pristine Yasuda River in Kochi Prefecture's Umaji Village, home of Yanase cedar and yuzu.
 The Umaji Hot Spring is located in the Community Center Umaji building where you can also lodge and dine.